ouameurali/awsUtils/README.md

-# awsUtils(framework Spring RESTFul)
+# awsUtils(framework Spring RESTFull)
-Spring RESTFul used to get , create, delete file from storage service of AWS (S3)
+manage cadidate applying for opened position and manage there cv within AWS s3 Spring RESTFull used to get , create, delete file from storage service of AWS (S3)